zyrakq/commet-stack/src/commet/README.md

 - `VIRTUAL_HOST`: Domain for nginx-proxy (e.g., commet.local)
 - `LETSENCRYPT_HOST`: Domain for SSL certificate
 - `LETSENCRYPT_EMAIL`: Email for certificate registration

-## 🛠️ Development

-### Adding New Environments

-1. Create directory in `components/environments/` with `docker-compose.yml` and optional `.env.example` file
-2. Run `./build.sh` to generate new combinations

-### Adding New Extensions

-1. Create directory in `components/extensions/` with `docker-compose.yml` and optional `.env.example` file
-2. Run `./build.sh` to generate new combinations with all environments
-3. Extensions are automatically combined with all available environments

-### File Naming Convention

-All component files follow the standard Docker Compose naming convention (`docker-compose.yml`) for:

-- **VS Code compatibility**: Full support for Docker Compose language features and IntelliSense
-- **IDE integration**: Proper syntax highlighting and validation in all major editors
-- **Tool compatibility**: Works with Docker Compose plugins and extensions
-- **Standard compliance**: Follows official Docker Compose file naming patterns

-### Modifying Existing Components

-1. Edit the component files in `components/`
-2. Run `./build.sh` to regenerate configurations
-3. The `build/` directory will be completely recreated

 ## 🌐 Networks